MAPLE SHADE TOWNSHIP

-The Board will provide to the administrators all fringe benefits as granted to the teachers in the current agreement between the Board and the MSEA except as this Agreement shall hereinafter otherwise provide.
+The Board will provide to the administrators all fringe benefits as granted to the teachers subsequent to the 1980-81 agreement between the Board and the MSEA except as this Agreement shall hereinafter otherwise provide.

 Administrators shall be represented at meetings of the Board of Education, in accordance with a rotation schedule established by the superintendent.
 Administrators shall be present for school-related activities that occur in the evenings or on weekends when they see it necessary within the scope of their responsibility or if assigned by the superintendent.

-In buildings where there is more than one administrator, the building principal shall be responsible for assigning administrators to cover activities that normally represent student performances, athletic events, parent meetings, etc. Each administrator shall be paid $35.00 per event for all activities that exceed a total of ten (10) per year excluding board meetings.
+In buildings where there is more than one administrator, the building principal shall be responsible for assigning administrators to cover activities that normally represent student performances, athletic events, parent meetings, etc. Each administrator shall be paid $15.00 per event for all activities that exceed a total of ten (10) pert year excluding board meetings.

-All salaries will increase by 2% each year of the agreement beginning July 1, 2011.
+All salaries will increase by 3.6% each year.

 Duration of Agreement